raspberrypilearning/python-web-server-with-flask/worksheet.md

     This route is page up of three parts:

-    1. `@app.route('/')` - this determines the entry point; the `/` means the root of the website, so just `http://127.0.0.1:5000/`.
+    1. `@app.route('/')`: this determines the entry point; the `/` means the root of the website, so just `http://127.0.0.1:5000/`.
-    1. `def index()` - this is the name we give to the route - here it was called `index` because it's the index of the website.
+    1. `def index()`: this is the name we give to the route.
+Here it was called `index` because it's the index of the website.
-    1. `return 'Hello world'` - this is the content of the web page which is returned when the user browses the index of the website.
+    1. `return 'Hello world'`: this is the content of the web page which is returned when the user browses the index of the website.

 1. Create a new route by adding the following lines below the first route: